justeattakeaway/pie/README.md

 [Yarn docs reference for this](https://yarnpkg.com/getting-started/qa#how-to-share-scripts-between-workspaces)

-### Versioning / Publishing Packages
+## Versioning / Publishing Packages

 If you are contributing a user-facing or noteworthy change to a pie-monorepo package that should be added to the changelog, you should include a changeset with your PR.

-Changesets are only required for Major, Minor, and patch changes that have an effect on consumers.
+Changesets are only required for Major, Minor, and Patch changes that have an effect on consumers.
 Changes that don't affect consumers do not need to be versioned.
-These include: linting, testing, CI.
+Examples include linting, testing or CI updates.

 To add a changeset, run this script locally in the root of the project: